|We gather as a parish family to pray and celebrate.|

 |The Rite of Christian Initiation of Adults – RCIA

 The RCIA process prepares adults 18 years of age and older for full initiation into the Catholic Church or for completion of initiation in the Catholic Church.
 The period of instruction and formation begins in the fall and continues through the Easter season.
 During this process, participants make a journey in faith while learning the teachings, practices and traditions of the Catholic Church.
 The RCIA reaches out to everyone: those who wish to be completely initiated into the Catholic faith by receiving Baptism, Confirmation and Eucharist; those who wish to complete their initiation by receiving Confirmation and Eucharist and those from other Christian faiths who want to make a profession of faith in the Catholic Church.

 We welcome new members into the life of Christ and his church.
 For infants, Baptism is celebrated once a month.
 To make arrangements, please call the rectory to make an appointment with one of the priests.
 At that time, please bring your child’s birth certificate to the rectory.
 To help the children grow in Christ as they grow physically and mentally, the parents receive instruction before the children are baptized.

-Instruction Schedule: 1st Wednesday of each month at 7pm in the rectory.
+Instruction Schedule: 2nd Wednesday of each month at 7:00 pm in the Rectory.